Campus Strategic Diversity Plan

 - Improving diversity of the student body through ongoing recruitment efforts,

-- Office of Diversity and Inclusion will have a representative on all schools admission committees actively engaged in the recruitment, interview, and admission process.
+- Office for Institutional Equity will have a representative on all schools admission committees actively engaged in the recruitment, interview, and admission process.

 - Evaluating current pipeline programs and expanding the efforts where necessary,

 - Evaluating strategic partnerships with regional undergraduate schools,

 - Improving marketing efforts for SUNY Downstate and each individual school,

 - Utilizing student ambassadors in recruiting efforts (including recruitment fairs),